fatihsecureshell/Enterprise-Network-Seamless-Failover-VRRP-Lab/readme.md

 To verify the VRRP configuration and the initial state of the network, I used the **show vrrp** command on **VyOS-1**.
 As expected, the router is in a **BACKUP** state for the 10.0.1.0/24 network and a **MASTER** state for the 10.0.2.0/24 network.
 This is shown in the output below:
 10.0.1.254  eth2             10  BACKUP           10  7h49m54s
 10.0.2.254  eth2.10          20  MASTER           20  7h49m50s
-Packets coming from the 10.0.2.0/24 network are then routed to **VyOS-3**.
-I simulated the ISP's network with a loopback interface, but in an enterprise network, you can connect **VyOS-3** directly to the ISP's router.
+Packets from the 10.0.2.0/24 subnet are routed via VyOS-3, simulating the ISP network.
 As expected, the **show vrrp** output from **VyOS-2** confirms that its VRRP states are the opposite of **VyOS-1's**.
 This ensures that one router is always in the **BACKUP** state for each subnet's gateway.Here's the output:
 10.0.1.254  eth2             10  MASTER           20  7h50m39s
 10.0.2.254  eth2.10          20  BACKUP           10  6h32m21s